Pulmonary disease specialists in Southern Nevada

 LDCT is recommended for:

-- People who have smoked (on average) at least one pack a day for 30 years
+- People who have at least a 20 pack-year smoking history

-- People who smoke and are asymptomatic, meaning they have no symptoms
+- People who are either still smoking or have quit smoking within the last 15 years and are asymptomatic, meaning they have no symptoms of lung cancer

 Patients with symptoms of a lung condition at the time of the screening, such as a new cough or shortness of breath, are not eligible for LDCT screening.